View Site Map

 Fall 2013

-• November 19, 2013 at 1 pm Eastern time: Redesign of Principles of Chemistry at the University of Maryland Eastern Shore presented by Jennifer Hearne, emphasizing active engagement in learning chemistry.
+• Held on November 19, 2013, Redesign of Principles of Chemistry at the University of Maryland Eastern Shore was presented by Jennifer Hearne and emphasized active engagement in learning chemistry.
+To view a recording of the entire webinar click here.

-• December 10, 2013 at 1 pm Eastern time: Redesign of Statistics at Niagara County Community College by Dan Miller.
+• Held on December 10, 2013, Redesign of Statistics at Niagara County Community College was presented by Dan Miller.
 This redesign was subsequently adopted in developmental math.
+To view a recording of the entire webinar click here.

 Spring 2013